 The goal of the RP Regulation is to ensure the most effective and efficient risk preparedness within the Union.
 To this end, the RP Regulation aims at building trust between Member States by ensuring coherence of risk evaluations in a crisis situation.
 A common approach in identifying risk scenarios is needed at regional and national levels to achieve coherence.
-The first step toward common approach is the identification of scenarios at regional level which shall be achieved by applying this methodology prepared by ENTSO-E.
+The first step toward common approach is the identification of scenarios at regional level which shall be achieved by applying this methodology prepared by ENTSO-E. The objective in the development of these regional electricity crisis scenarios is to provide adequate information that will allow the creation of effective risk preparedness plans.

 Once adopted, ENTSO-E shall use the methodology to identify the most relevant electricity crisis scenarios at regional level (including cross-border dependencies) and update the regional electricity crisis scenarios at least every four years as required by Article 6 of the RP Regulation.
 The national electricity crisis scenarios shall be identified on the basis of at least the risks referred to in Article 5(2) RP Regulation and shall be consistent with the regional electricity crisis scenarios identified in accordance with Article 6(1) RP Regulation, as required by Article 7 of the RP Regulation.
 Consequently, national competent authorities will use the regional crisis scenarios for establishing risk preparedness plans as required by Article 10 of the RP Regulation.
 For the sake of clarity, it is stated that ultimately Article 7 of the RP Regulation lays down the legal requirements for the national scenarios that the competent authorities shall adopt and that this methodology does not intend to go beyond or contradict those requirements.

-Mitigation of the cross-border impacts of electricity crises is outside the scope of this methodology.
+Mitigation of the electricity crises and their cross-border impact is outside the scope of this methodology.
 This mitigation falls into the scope of the risk preparedness plans to be established by competent authorities in accordance with Article 10 of the RP Regulation.

 The identification of electricity crisis scenarios at a regional level requires close cooperation between ENTSO-E and stakeholders as defined in Article 6 of the RP Regulation.

+Where applicable, model-based simulation of electricity crisis scenarios supports a consistent impact assessment at country level and of cross-border dependencies, which is particularly relevant in simultaneous regional crisis scenarios with cascading effects.

-In particular, the TSOs play an important role to support ENTSO-E in the identification of crisis scenarios at a regional level.
-In this task, TSOs may seek support from the Member States competent authorities in the identification of all candidate risks to the electricity system at a national level, following the bottom-up approach of the methodology.
+In particular, the TSOs and RCCs play an important role to support ENTSO-E in the identification of crisis scenarios at a regional level.
+In this task, TSOs may seek support from the Member States’ competent authorities in the identification of all candidate risks to the electricity system at a national level, following the bottom-up approach of the methodology.
+TSOs, in accordance with this methodology, should be supported by RCCs, whose role is to ensure consistency among countries in the identification, assessment of cross-border dependencies and impact on the system operation region(s) (SORs) which they are designated to

 The Members States’ competent authorities should also establish effective cooperation with other relevant authorities in the Member State to ensure an integrated approach to the risks of the electricity system.
 With a view of obtaining all the relevant information for regional scenarios developed by ENTSO-E, the methodology assumes adequate information sharing at national level.
-This is understood to include among others, the competent authorities consulting with other authorities, at least, the national authorities implementing Council Directive 2008/114/EC (European Critical Infrastructure Directive), the national authorities in charge of the networks and information system security under the Directive (EU) 2016/1148 (NIS Directive), and where appropriate, the national defence authorities.
+This is understood to include among others, the competent authorities consulting with other authorities, at least, the national authorities implementing Council Directive 2008/114/EC (European Critical Infrastructure Directive), the national authorities in charge of the networks and information system security under the Directive (EU) 2022/2555 (‘NIS2 Directive’), and where appropriate, the national defence authorities.